NativeScript/nativescript-cli/README.md

 The tests will be executed against the current version of Node.js available on the machine.
 There node version managers, like [`nvm`](https://github.com/creationix/nvm), to easily switch between Node.js versions.

 ## Releasing
-The workflow for releasing a new version of the library is as follows:
+The workflow for releasing a new version of the sdk is as follows:

 1. Commit all changes.
 2. Increment the [package](package.json) version.
 See [Version Management](#VersionManagement) below.